StreamingTOM: Streaming Token Compression for Efficient Video Understanding: Conclusion

 \section{Conclusion}

-This paper presents StreamingTOM, the first training-free framework that performs pre-LLM token reduction designed for streaming video understanding.
+This paper presents StreamingTOM, the first training-free framework to perform pre-LLM token reduction for streaming video understanding.
 Unlike existing methods that only manage post-LLM kv-cache, StreamingTOM addresses pre-LLM computation and post-LLM memory bottlenecks through a unified two-stage design.
-Causal Temporal Reduction (CTR) enforces causality with a fixed per-frame budget $G$, drastically reducing prefill complexity by processing only $G$ selected tokens instead of all $N$ visual tokens per frame, while Online Quantized Memory (OQM) bounds post-LLM memory through 4-bit quantization and retrieval.
-Experiments demonstrate that StreamingTOM achieves state-of-the-art accuracy among training-free methods, reaching 63.8\% on offline benchmarks and 55.8\%/3.7 on RVS with $15.7\times$ kv-cache compression.
-Critically, it sustains bounded memory growth over long horizons by reducing one-hour stream kv-cache from 18.8GB to 1.2GB, enabling practical deployment of video LLMs for real-time, long-duration applications.
+CTR enforces strict causality with a fixed per-frame budget, reducing prefill complexity, while OQM bounds post-LLM memory through 4-bit quantization and retrieval.
+Experiments demonstrate that StreamingTOM achieves state-of-the-art accuracy among training-free methods, reaching 63.8\% on offline benchmarks and 55.8\%/3.7 on RVS with $15.7\times$ kv-cache compression ratio.
+Critically, it sustains bounded memory growth over long horizons by reducing one-hour stream kv-cache from 18.8GB to 1.2GB, enabling deployment of video LLMs for real-time applications.